-- The “treasure” of Mahone Bay is gypsum and limestone deposits.
+- The “treasure” of Acadia is gypsum and limestone deposits.
 Colonial supplies of limeslake and whitewash [both gypsum (lower value substitute); and limestone whitewash)] are scarce, taxed & controlled in New England and Placentia (Newfoundland).
 With British colonists substituting the lowest quality oyster shell whitewash in such quantity that harvesting is restricted to protect the oyster fishery.

-- With all this private trade, circumventing French and English Lords Proprietors and Royal tax collectors, did American colonial tax-independence-mindededness get rooted in the diked marshlands of Port Royal, and Beaubassin, and Grand Pré?
+- With all this private trade: Circumventing French and English Lords Proprietors and Royal tax collectors, did American colonial tax-independence-mindededness get rooted in the diked marshlands of Port Royal, and Beaubassin, and Grand Pré?